VMware Cloud Director 10.3 | 15 JULY 2021 | Build 18296069 (installed build 18295834)

 Supported cipher suites enabled by default:

-System administrators can use the cell management tool to explicitly enable the supported cipher suites that are disabled by default.
+System administrators can use the cell management tool to explicitly enable the supported cipher suites that are deactivated by default.

 Note: Interoperation with releases of vCenter Server earlier than 5.5-update-3e and versions of

 ovftool earlier than 4.2 require VMware Cloud Director to support TLS version 1.0.
 You can use the cell management tool to reconfigure the set of supported SSL protocols or ciphers.
 See the Cell Management Tool section in the VMware Cloud Director Installation, Configuration, and Upgrade Guide.